 A Guide to harvesting wild plants for food and medicine.

-Firstly it’s important to say that when harvesting wild plants, all leaves, flowers, roots, and seeds should always be of the usual colour for that given species.
+Firstly it’s important to say that when harvesting wild plants, you should make sure that all leaves, flowers, roots, and seeds are always of the usual colour for that given species.

 Do not use any blackened, mouldy, miscoloured or otherwise damaged material.
 Handle plants carefully to avoid bruising and spoiling delicate leaves.